DanielThaiDTH/FileOrganizer/README.md

 A WinfForms file organizer application that can tag files, search up known files, categorize files and create symlinks to files.

+## Building

+This application uses the .NET Framework version `>=4.7.2`.
+To build it, you either need Visual Studio 2019 or above, or you need to have MSBuild installed and on your PATH.
+First restore the packages with `msbuild -t:Restore`, then build with `msbuild`.

 ## Usage

 To let the organizer know about files to manage, start by opening the application and then clicking on `Add files`.
 Select the files you wish to add through the file picker.
 Basic information like the location, name, creation date and hash is automatically added.